 - eating cool food, fresh fruit and vegetables with high water content (like oranges and cucumber).
 Consider soups or sauces with high liquid content.

 You can check hydration by the colour of your wee*.
 This hydration chart helps check whether we’re adequately hydrated.

 If you’ve any more tips on how to help elders stay cool and hydrated in the heat, please pass them on by commenting below, for us all.

 Lastly, these jelly drops are an innovative hydration idea.
-22/6/20 – Jelly drops have just become available to people who signed up last year like us so I’ve ordered a box for Marj to trial them (great idea Lewis), perhaps you’d like to do the same?
+22/6/20 – Jelly drops have just become available to people who signed up last year like us so I’ve ordered a box for Marj to try, perhaps you’d like to do the same?
 I’ll write about them as soon as we’ve tried them.

 * This is rather alarming, but has to be said – if no urine is passed in a day, seek medical advice.
 This can be a symptom of an infection and if left untreated, may develop into life threatening sepsis.
 We’re at more risk of infection if we have a weakened immune system, e.g. a long-term condition such as diabetes, COPD or heart disease or we’re undergoing chemotherapy or using a catheter.